Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Emotions Data Base Creator/README.md

 * The image shows the flowchart of the show image process.
 ![flowchart body posture data base creator show image](https://user-images.githubusercontent.com/31509775/33280261-79adb132-d36f-11e7-9ccf-0dc7a0745e8f.PNG)

-To draw the skeleton representation on the user's body in the image, is necessary use the spatial coordinates of two adjacent joints, for example, to draw the head is necesary use the head and the neck spatial coordinates, to draw the right arm is necessary use the right shoulder and right elbow spatial coordinates.
+To draw the skeleton representation on the user's body in the image, is necessary use the spatial coordinates of two adjacent joints, for example, to draw the head is necessary use the head and the neck spatial coordinates, to draw the right arm is necessary use the right shoulder and right elbow spatial coordinates.

 * The image shows the logical process to draw the skeleton tracking.
 ![flowchart body posture data base creator draw bones](https://user-images.githubusercontent.com/31509775/33280289-952d7334-d36f-11e7-8bf7-09aaeaac2706.PNG)

-The process to draw the "bones"of the body is a simple process that verify if each joint have been tracked correctly or not, and use the spatial coordinates (x, y) from the first joint to start the bone and the coordiantes of the second joint to end the bone.
+The process to draw the "bones" of the body is a simple process that verify if each joint have been tracked correctly or not, and use the spatial coordinates (x, y) from the first joint to start the bone and the coordinates of the second joint to end the bone.
 Is the both joints were tracked correctly the bone will be drawn with a green color, if one of them was not tracked correctly the bone will be red.

 * The image shows the flowchart to the process to draw the bones.
 ![flowchart body posture data base creator draw bones](https://user-images.githubusercontent.com/31509775/33280371-d369d67e-d36f-11e7-9a81-6d16fd02e2b5.PNG)

 To get the eulerian angles (Yaw, Roll, Pitch) is necessary verify if the respective joint have been tracked correctly, if this the case, is get back the quaternion that contain the orientation and then is calculate the eulerian angles from it; is the joint was not tracked correctly its eulerian angles are saved with the "none" value.
-Are saved 23 angles, the process begin with the computing of the waist angles to guarantee tha have been done the skeleton tracking, and then are computed all the necessaries angles of each joint following a logic process.
+Are saved 23 angles, the process begins with the computing of the waist angles to guarantee that have been done the skeleton tracking, and then are computed all the necessaries angles of each joint following a logic process.

 * The image shows the flowchart to the computing eulerian angles process.
 ![flowchart body posture data base creator get eulerian angles process](https://user-images.githubusercontent.com/31509775/33280402-f15a9754-d36f-11e7-9871-1eb5bdc98da0.PNG)

-The angles are verify to delete any "none" value, if is found a none value this is replaced by the previous correct value.
-The control of the angles values start sending the waist angles values, and then the head angles values, next is sent the right arm angles values and finally the left arms angles values.
+The angles are verified to delete any "none" value, if is found a none value this is replaced by the previous correct value.
+The control of the angles values starts sending the waist angles values, and then the head angles values, next is sent the right arm angles values and finally the left arms angles values.

 * The image shows the flowchart to verify the "none" values.
 ![flowchart body posture data base creator verify none values](https://user-images.githubusercontent.com/31509775/33280942-a906a72a-d371-11e7-8852-9f49a872f34d.PNG)